peeter3/unity/sermons/lent/2016_lords_prayer/2016-03-25-sermon-good-friday-Ps-22.md

 > strong bulls of Bashan sur- | round me;
 > they open wide their | mouths at me,*
 > like a ravening and roaring | lion.
-> I am poured out like water,
-> and all my bones are out of joint;
+> I am poured out like water, and all my bones are | out of joint;*
-> my heart is like wax;
-> it is melted within my breast;
+> my heart is like wax; it is melted with- | in my breast;
-> my strength is dried up like a potsherd,
-> and my tongue sticks to my jaws;
+> my strength is dried up like a potsherd, and my tongue sticks | to my jaws;*
-> you lay me in the dust of death.
+> you lay me in the | dust of death.
-> For dogs encompass me;
+> For dogs en- | compass me;*
-> a company of evildoers encircles me;
-> they have pierced my hands and feet—
+> a company of evildoers encircles me; they have pierced my | hands and feet—
-> I can count all my bones—
+> I can count | all my bones—*
-> they stare and gloat over me;
+> they stare and gloat | over me;
-> they divide my garments among them,
+> they divide my garments a- | mong them,*
-> and for my clothing they cast lots.
+> and for my clothing they | cast lots.
-> But you, O LORD, do not be far off!
+> But you, O LORD, do not be | far off!*
-> O you my help, come quickly to my aid!
+> O you my help, come quickly | to my aid!
-> Deliver my soul from the sword,
+> Deliver my soul | from the sword,*
-> my precious life from the power of the dog!
+> my precious life from the power | of the dog!
-> Save me from the mouth of the lion!
+> Save me from the mouth of the | lion!*
-> You have rescued me from the horns of the wild oxen!
+> You have rescued me from the horns of the wild | oxen!
-> I will tell of your name to my brothers;
+> I will tell of your name to my | brothers;*
-> in the midst of the congregation I will praise you:
+> in the midst of the congregation I will | praise you:
 > You who fear the LORD, praise him!
-> All you offspring of Jacob, glorify him,
+All you offspring of Jacob, glo- | rify him,*
-> and stand in awe of him, all you offspring of Israel!
+> and stand in awe of him, all you offspring of | Israel!
-> For he has not despised or abhorred
-> the affliction of the afflicted,
-> and he has not hidden his face from him,
+> For he has not despised or abhorred the affliction of the afflicted, and he has not hidden his | face from him,*
-> but has heard, when he cried to him.
+> but has heard, when he | cried to him.
-> From you comes my praise in the great congregation;
+> From you comes my praise in the great congre- | gation;*
-> my vows I will perform before those who fear him.
+> my vows I will perform before those who | fear him.
-> The afflicted shall eat and be satisfied;
-> those who seek him shall praise the LORD!
+> The afflicted shall eat and be satisfied; those who seek him shall | praise the LORD!*
-> May your hearts live forever!
+> May your hearts live for- | ever!
-> All the ends of the earth shall remember
-> and turn to the LORD,
+> All the ends of the earth shall remember and turn | to the LORD,*
-> and all the families of the nations
-> shall worship before you.
+> and all the families of the nations shall worship be- | fore you.
-> For kingship belongs to the LORD,
+> For kingship belongs | to the LORD,*
-> and he rules over the nations.
+> and he rules over the | nations.
-> All the prosperous of the earth eat and worship;
+> All the prosperous of the earth eat and | worship;*
-> before him shall bow all who go down to the dust,
-> even the one who could not keep himself alive.
+> before him shall bow all who go down to the dust, even the one who could not keep him- | self alive.
-> Posterity shall serve him;
+> Posterity shall | serve him;*
-> it shall be told of the Lord to the coming generation;
+> it shall be told of the Lord to the coming gener- | ation;
-> they shall come and proclaim his righteousness to a people yet unborn,
+> they shall come and proclaim his righteousness to a people | yet unborn,*
-> that he has done it.
+> that he has | done it.

 ## Collect